-In this tutorial we will show you how to install and configuration of MediaWiki on your Ubuntu 14.04 server.
-For those of you who didn’t know, MediaWiki is a free and open source wiki software, used to power wiki websites such as Wikipedia, Wiktionary and Commons, developed by the Wikimedia Foundation and others.
+In this tutorial, we will show you how to install and configuration of MediaWiki on your Ubuntu 14.04.
+For those of you who didn’t know, MediaWiki is free and open-source wiki software, used to power wiki websites such as Wikipedia, Wiktionary, and Commons, developed by the Wikimedia Foundation and others.
 It is written in the PHP programming language and uses a backend database.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation MediaWiki on Ubuntu 14.04.
+I will show you the step-by-step installation of MediaWiki on Ubuntu 14.04.

 Install MediaWiki on Ubuntu 14.04